domoritz/leaflet-locatecontrol/README.md

 Download and include the JavaScript and CSS files.

 For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
 However, **don't do this in production environments**!
+For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol).

 ```html
 <link rel="stylesheet" href="//rawgithub.com/domoritz/leaflet-locatecontrol/gh-pages/src/L.Control.Locate.css" />